rowr111/katalon-azure-devops-test-results-integration/README.md

 You can build packages that will work on any of MacOS/Windows/Linux via the commands [described on the dotnet core deployment page](https://docs.microsoft.com/en-us/dotnet/core/deploying/).

 ## Prerequisites
-- Katalon runs must generate
+- Katalon runs must generate reports
-- [User Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) - this must be created and used to authenticate.
+- Azure [User Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) - this must be created and used to authenticate.
  - test results will be reported as being run by this user.
 - all test cases for one Katalon Test Suite must be under the same Test Plan in Azure DevOps
 - Important Concept - Test Point ID:
   - Test Case results are reported specifically for the unique Test Case + Test Plan/Test Suite combination.